InnaChuiuk/BTC_Analysis/README.md

 Disclaimer: The cryptocurrency market is characterized by extreme volatility.
 This analysis is based on historical data and is not a guarantee of future results.
 No single indicator can predict price movements with 100% certainty; however, understanding statistical patterns allows for data-driven decision-making rather than emotional trading.

 ## Description of project folders
-1. Row file located in `/Excel` folder.
+1. Excel file after Python code located in `/Excel` folder.
 2. Python code located in `/Jupyter` folder.
 3. SQL code are in `/SQL` folder.
 4. Dashboards are in `/Power BI` folder.